AdobeDocs/dynamic-media-classic.pt-BR/help/using/administration-setup.md

       https://s7spsN.scene7.com/IpsWeb?ims=1

-      Replace “N” in the above path with the number for your IPS company region.
+      Replace "N" in the above path with the number for your IPS company region.
 That is, N = 1 for North America; 3 for EMEA; or 5 for JAPAC.
  -->

 ## Largura de banda e armazenamento {#bandwidth-storage}